AnyOne Can Step UP!

 The Step UP! program is designed to help students learn strategies and techniques to intervene both directly and indirectly in both emergency and non-emergency situations.
 The program contains support materials to address a wide-range of issues including academic integrity, alcohol abuse, anger, depression, discrimination, disordered eating, gambling, hazing, relationship abuse and sexual assault.
 For more information on this pioneering and widely-used program, see http://stepupprogram.org.

-Since 2008, George Mason University’s Wellness, Alcohol and Violence Education and Services (WAVES) had been using a bystander training called AnyOne Can.
+Since 2008, George Mason University’s Student Support and Advocacy Center had been using a bystander training called AnyOne Can.
 AnyOne Can was designed to be an interpersonal violence prevention intervention and was developed through a grant from Verizon.
 Staff used AnyOne Can to educate students about interpersonal violence and how “anyone” can be an engaged bystander.

-With training and guidance from the Gordie Center for Substance Abuse Prevention at the University of Virginia, WAVES combined both training programs in 2014.
+With training and guidance from the Gordie Center for Substance Abuse Prevention at the University of Virginia, Student Support and Advocacy Center combined both training programs in 2014.
 AnyOne Can Step UP! is a comprehensive intervention program where staff team up with skilled student co-facilitators to provide training that addresses the many issues that may inspire a Mason Patriot to step up!